 Find a Realtor®: Search online for a local Realtor® or talk to your friends and family to see if they can refer someone they know and trust.

-Get pre-approved.
+Select your lender & Get pre-approved.
 Find a lender you want to work with and find out how much home you can afford.
 In our market, sellers typically won’t even look at an offer without a pre-approval letter attached.
 With homes selling quickly, you can’t wait to get pre-approved.
+You’ll also want to be certain you’ve compared lenders for fees and rates, because once you go under contract, you won’t have time to change lenders and comply with the strict timelines in the contract.

 Find a home: Your Realtor® can help you find an existing home or assist you in having a builder build you a new one.